 A nurse accompanies the resident to the meeting and back, provides guidance for the next of kin and offers protective wear.
 During these visits, a surgical mask or a visor covering the entire face must be used throughout (obligatory).
 Using a surgical mask adequately requires that the mask covers the mouth as well nose.
 The mask should not be removed and then put back on.
 Don’t touch the mask during use.
 If the next of kin and resident go outside the unit, they are advised to maintain good hand hygiene and wear a surgical mask in public spaces.

-- Visits of the next of kin to Turku City Hospital and Kaskenlinna Hospital: from 18.12.2020 onwards - in force for the time being
+- Visits of the next of kin to Turku City Hospital and Kaskenlinna Hospital: Restrictions regarding hospital visits have been lifted - instructions for safe visits

 Turku recommends wearing a mask when visiting the clinic.